Basic of Controller & Control Loop

 Block Diagram of Cascade Control Loop

-Operation: For a particular set-value of the master controller TIC (PID controller), if the temperature of the hot water increases the output of TIC is feeding as the remote set-point of FIC also increases causing the control valve to close.
+Operation: For a particular set value of the master controller TIC (PID controller), if the temperature of the hot water increases, the output of TIC is fed as the remote set-point of FIC, also increasing, causing the control valve to close.
 At the same time, the steam flow will decrease and the salve controller FIC will get a sense through FT.
-Ultimately the temperature will decrease and control at set value.
+Ultimately, the temperature will decrease and be controlled at the set value.
 During the decrease in hot water temperature, the reverse operation will happen.